fredbcode/fredbcode/README.md

 Hi there

-I'm Not Scared of DevOps and you Shouldn't be Either
+I'm not scared of DevOps and you shouldn't be either

 🔭 I’m currently working on : https://github.com/fredbcode and https://gitlab.com/fredbcode